kapilbaradth/dynamodb/README.md

 `dynamodb` is a [DynamoDB][5] data mapper for [node.js][1].

+This if a form from `baseprime/dynamodb` which seems to be not maintained anymore.
+This fork uses the latest node modules and works with the latest Node.js version.
+I am also working on typings for better TypeScript support.
+Any kind of PR's are welcome!

 ## Features
 * Simplified data modeling and mapping to DynamoDB types
 * Advanced chainable apis for [query](#query) and [scan](#scan) operations